neptune-ai/docs/docs/integrations/skopt.rst

 Step 3: Run skopt with the Neptune Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This causes the run metrics, run parameters and results pickle logged after every iteration.
+:meth:`~neptunecontrib.monitoring.skopt.NeptuneCallback` will log the run metrics, run parameters and results pickle after every iteration.
 Everything can be inspected live.

 .. code-block:: python3